 Baltimore Ravens betting preview: How to bet legally for Monday’s game

 The bad news?
-Marylanders are still waiting for legal sportsbooks in their state to launch.
+Sports betting fans are still waiting for legal sportsbooks in Maryland to launch.
 Thus, when Baltimore faces the Raiders in Las Vegas for the first Monday Night Football game of the 2021 season, MD residents won’t be able to legally bet from their couches.

 The good news is that you might be able to do it from someone else’s couch.
 That’s, of course, provided you’re at least 21 years old and meet other eligibility requirements.
 All of the jurisdictions that neighbor Maryland have legal sports betting options.
 They include: